ocf/ocfweb/ocfweb/docs/docs/services/webapps/rails.md

 apphosting, you'll want to host with FastCGI instead.
 See our instructions for that [[here|doc services/web/rails]].**

-You will want to deploy your application using rvm so that you can easily install and manage dependencies and versions.
+You will want to deploy your application using [RVM][rvm] so that you can easily install and manage dependencies and versions.

-## Setting up rvm
+## Setting up RVM

 1. Create a directory for your app to live in:

        mkdir -p ~/myapp
        cd ~/myapp

-2. Install rvm in your home directory.
-Note that `rvm` is terrible and will modify your shell config files without asking.
-But maybe that's what you want?
+2. Install RVM in your home directory.
+Note that `rvm` is terrible and will modify your shell config files without asking, but that's probably what you want, since it will make using and managing Ruby/Rails easier.

-   Go find [the RVM one-liner][rvm] appropriate for your app, and copy the nasty one-liner straight into your shell to install it.
+   Go find [the RVM commands][rvm] appropriate for your app, and copy the lines straight into your shell to install it.
+In general this is a bad way to install things, but it only has to be done once.
 At the time of writing, it looks like this:

+       gpg2 --keyserver hkp://keys.gnupg.net --recv-keys D39DC0E3
        curl -sSL https://get.rvm.io | bash -s stable

-   Go ahead and run it, and source rvm:
+   Go ahead and run it, and source `rvm`:

        . ~/.rvm/scripts/rvm

 3. Install whatever version of Ruby you want.
+(Newer is better).

-       rvm install 2.1.2
+       rvm install ruby-2.4.0
-       rvm use 2.1.2
+       rvm use ruby-2.4.0

-4. Include gems in your PATH on login (and for the current session):

-       echo "export PATH=~/.rvm/gems/ruby-2.1.2/bin:\$PATH" >> ~/.bash_profile
-       export PATH=~/.rvm/gems/ruby-2.1.2/bin:$PATH

 4. Copy your code to `~/myapp/src` or similar, and install any dependencies using `bundle install` (or `gem` manually, if you aren't using bundler).

-   This will download and build many gems.
+   This will download and build whatever gems you have in your `Gemfile`.
 We've tried to install all the headers (dev packages) needed for building common gems, but if building a gem fails due to a missing header, just [[send us an email|doc contact]] so we can add it.

 ## Installing unicorn

 We recommend using unicorn to serve your application.
-After setting up rvm, add a line to you app's Gemfile:
+After setting up RVM, add a few lines to your app's `Gemfile` (or add a single line if you already have a `:production` group):

+    group :production do
-    'unicorn'
+      gem 'unicorn'
+    end

-and run `bundle install` to install it.
+and run `bundle install` to install it, as with any new gems.

 ## Preparing your app to be supervised